xdmushui/partner-center-sdk/develop/cancel-a-subscription.md

 ---
-title: Cancel a subscription
+title: Cancel a third-party subscription
-description: Cancel a Subscription resource that matches the customer and subscription ID. ms.assetid: ms.date: 01/08/2019 ms.localizationpriority: medium
+description: Cancel a third-party Subscription resource that matches the customer and subscription ID. ms.assetid: ms.date: 01/08/2019 ms.localizationpriority: medium
 ---

-# Cancel a subscription
+# Cancel a third-party subscription

 **Applies To**

 - Partner Center

-Cancel a [Subscription](subscription-resources.md) resource that matches the customer and subscription ID.
+Cancel a third-party [Subscription](subscription-resources.md) resource that matches the customer and subscription ID.

 In the Partner Center dashboard, this operation can be performed by first [selecting a customer](get-a-customer-by-name.md).
 Then, select the subscription in question that you wish to cancel.
 To finish, choose the **Cancel subscription** option, then select **Submit.**